angelcamposm/kustomize-iac-skeleton/README.md

 The `replacements` directory holds any file that are used to copy fields from one source into any number of specified targets.

+Any file created inside this directory, can be referenced using `replacements` node in the Kustomization file.

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1
 kind: Kustomization